Ethan-Grey/Whispers-in-the-dark/Whispers_in_the_Dark_README.md

 2. **Statue 2 Puzzle:**
    - Use a pressure plate to unlock the bathroom door.
-   - Inside, find a lever handle and a marble.
+   - Inside, find a valve handle and a marble.
-   - Use the lever handle in the basement control panel to progress.
+   - Use the lever handle in the basement to progress.
-   - The marble is used in a minigame in the bedroom.
+   - Unlocks a hidden in the bedroom with a lever
-   - Unlocking this statue involves solving these steps.
+   - Use this lever to unlock the first statue’s rotation.

 3. **Statue 3 Puzzle:**
    - Complete a minigame in the bedroom using the marble to receive a key.